 If inpatient service is provided by another physician instead of admitting physician, any subsequent visit would be reported separately with CPT 99232.

 Below are examples of when it is appropriate to use CPT 99233 code.

 Two days ago, a 52-year-old female was admitted to the hospital presenting with generalized weakness, vomiting x1, and dysuria x1 days.
-Today, the patient has a follow-up visit as medication and treatment are not getting better.
+The patient has a follow-up visit today as medication and treatment are not getting better.
 The patient reports a chill today with left flank pain and suprapubic pain.

 She has some mild lightheadedness but denies chest pain, palpitations, syncope, diarrhea, hematuria.
 The physician ordered to repeat all the radiology and pathology tests to confirm the patient’s current condition.